piperrosearmstrong/piperrosearmstrong/README.md

 A dynamic, creative and curious **Full Stack Software Engineer** freshly graduated from the Software Development Bootcamp at Makers Academy.

 Before learning to code, and during the pandemic lockdowns, I was a teaching assistant in special needs education.
-I became attracted to software development as an inventive medium that can be used across various industries including education, fashion and aerospace.
+I became attracted to software development as an inventive medium that can be used across various industries including education, aerospace, fashion and artificial intelligence.
 Furthermore, I enjoy working in forward-thinking industries where I can learn new things and help those around me.

 I would love to work in a team that shares my goal of contributing to a world that we are all excited to live in.
 Makers engrained in me a driven nature, love of learning and sense of fun that I am eager to use to achieve this.